 This post may contain affiliate links.
 For more information, read my disclosure policy.

-Make my Homemade Caramel Recipe, and you’ll never go back to store-bought again!
-This is an easy caramel made with just a few simple ingredients.
-It has the best soft texture and amazing caramel flavor and keeps for up to two weeks.
+Make my Easy Homemade Caramel Recipe, and you’ll never go back to store-bought again!
+Learn how to make caramel made with just a few simple ingredients – it’s creamy and perfect as a sauce or let it soft set for topping brownies or cake!

 Spoonful of easy caramel sauce coming out of mason jar of sauce

-• You only need five ingredients to make, and you might already have all of them on hand.
+• You only need five ingredients to make it!

 • Once it’s done, it has the best soft texture.
-In other recipes I’ve seen, people use corn syrup to achieve this soft texture, but the one I’m sharing is without corn syrup, and you still get that velvety soft-set caramel that everyone loves.
+The one I’m sharing is without corn syrup and you still get that velvety soft-set caramel that everyone loves.

 Measured ingredients ready for easy homemade caramel sauce